 Throughout his career, Garfield (1906-1984) wanted to build a system of care that focused on keeping people healthy in addition to caring for them when they get sick.
 His ideas resonated with industrialist Henry J. Kaiser (1882-1967) who was “greatly restless and restlessly great” for a new health care system.
 Together they founded Kaiser Permanente for the employees of Kaiser Industries in 1942, and opened the health plan to the public on July 21, 1945.

-Lincoln Cushing is the archivist responsible for Kaiser Permanente Heritage Resources.
+Lincoln Cushing is the archivist and historian responsible for Kaiser Permanente Heritage Resources.
 Heritage employs history to build pride and to support leadership initiatives and also maintains the organization’s historical archives.
 Cushing was formerly Cataloging and Electronic Outreach Librarian at UC Berkeley’s Institute of Industrial Relations Library and the Bancroft Library.
 He has authored numerous books on social justice poster art of the late 20th century.

 Bryan Culp is the immediate past director of Kaiser Permanente’s Department of Heritage Resources.
 Culp is the author of “SCPMG’s Heritage in Academic Medicine,” SCPMG 50th Annual Pediatric Symposium (2008), and with Morris F. Collen, MD, and Tom Debley, “Rosie the Riveter’s Wartime Medical Records” Permanente Journal (vol. 12, no. 3, Summer 2008).